manuacostaok/manuacostaok/README.md

 ### Hi there 👋
 Hi 👋, I'm Acosta Manu
-I’m from Santa Fe, Argentina and I'm studying Industrial Engineering at FIQ UNL and Information Technology University Technician at FRSF UTN.
-Nowadays I'm also doing the Data Science Course at Coderhouse. sofifregona
+I’m from Buenos Aires, Argentina and I'm studying System Technique at UNGS (Universidad Nacional General Sarmiento).
+Nowadays I'm also doing course of MySQL in web.

 🚀 My last project is YoProgramo arg - shop.